Evan Hickey's Story

-Luckily, one of his brothers is a Urologist, and he was able to provide some answers about what to do next.
+Luckily, one of his brothers is a urologist, and he was able to provide some answers about what to do next.
 Evan, his three brothers, and their families rallied around their dad to offer support.
-And after undergoing a radical prostatectomy as the initial treatment, and radiation as further treatment in 2014, Bob is now cancer-free.
+And after undergoing surgery as the initial treatment, and radiation as further treatment in 2014, Bob is now cancer-free.

-But Evan has continued the fight against prostate cancer in support of his dad, volunteering to help Prostate Cancer Canada (PCC), and even becoming the co-chair of the Plaid for Dad campaign in Atlantic Canada in 2015.
+But Evan has continued the fight against prostate cancer in support of his dad, volunteering to help Prostate Cancer Canada*, and even becoming the co-chair of the Plaid for Dad campaign in Atlantic Canada.

-Each year, Canadian businesses and individuals pledge to wear #Plaidfordad the Friday before Father’s Day to raise awareness and research funds for PCC.
-The fundraising begins right after Mother’s Day when teams and individuals can begin making their pledges to wear plaid at plaidfordad.ca.
+Each year, Canadian businesses and individuals pledge to wear Plaid for Dad the Friday before Father’s Day to raise funds and awareness for vital prostate cancer research.
+The fundraising begins right after Mother’s Day when teams and individuals can begin making their pledges to go plaid at plaidfordad.ca.

-Evan says: “Plaid for Dad is a wonderful way to raise awareness and money for prostate cancer.
+Evan says: “Plaid for Dad is a wonderful way to raise money and awareness for prostate cancer.
 People are proud to wear plaid and show their support for their father, grandfather, uncle, brother.
-So many great companies and so many great people took part.”
+So many great companies and so many great people take part.”